Te Tari Mātai Tukumate, Mātai Hauora Koiora

 Research in pathology and biomedical science

-We have eight independent research groups within the department, each with a different biomedical focus:
+We have seven independent research groups within the department, each with a different biomedical focus:

 - Centre for Free Radical Research

 - Gene Structure and Function Laboratory

 - The Infection Group

 Members of these research groups are also involved with the following research centres and networks as directors or principal investigators:

 - Canterbury Comprehensive Cancer Centre